Zeth-Abney/Flatiron-school/phase-2/PROJECT/README.md

 A small number of additional features are finally manually selected to be eliminated depending on how their absence affects aspects of the model most in need of improvement.

 The final model appears to be fairly strong, although it is slightly leptokurtic and despite extremely low variance inflation factors throughout all of the model features, the condition number remains high indicating there may be some multi-colinearity present.
-If there is, its been extremely hard to locate.
+If there is, it has been extremely difficult to locate.

-I have confidence that this is a strong model because as best I can tell it satisfies the four assumptions of linear regression as best as it can with the data availble.
+I have confidence in this model because as best I can tell it satisfies the four assumptions of linear regression as best as it can with the data availble for the following reasons:
-- When plotted the model residuals show strong resemblence to the t-distribution satisfying the normality assumption, save only for slightly long tails.
+- When plotted the model residuals show strong resemblence to the normal distribution, satisfying the normality assumption save only for slightly long tails.
 - The Drubin-Watson score is nearly 2.0 exactly, clearly demonstrating that the model satisfies the homoscedasticity assumption.
-- The linearit assumption is difficult to validate with a single model alone, but I have been incresingly convinced that this model satisfies the linearity assumption thorughout the development of this model.
+- The linearity assumption is difficult to validate with a single model alone, but rather by inspecting features as the model is developed.
+I have been consistently more convinced the model satisfies this assumption throught the model development process.
-- The condition number is heavy which can be interpeted as an indaction of multi-colinearity.
-However there may be a scaling issue here, when the condion numebrs of each iteration of the model from the baseline up to the one in this notebook are plotted, the condition number of this model is 0 relative to its prototypical counterparts.
+- The condition number is heavy which can be interpeted as an indication of multi-colinearity.
+However there may be a scaling issue here, when the condion numebrs of each iteration of the model from the baseline up to the final model are plotted, the condition number of the final model is 0 *relative* to its prototypical counterparts.
 Likewise for the Jarque Bera, and indication of normality.
-- The kurtosis of this model is slightly outside the normally accepted range, throught the iterative process any attempts to address this issue drasticaly worsened all other indicators of model strenght.
-Additionally and kurtosis of 3.664 is the lowest of any iteration of the model so I have to run with it.
+- The kurtosis of this model is slightly outside the normally accepted range, throughout the iterative process any attempts to address this issue drasticaly worsened all other indicators of model strenght.
+Additionally and kurtosis of 3.664 is the lowest of any iteration of the model so it must be accepted at this point.

-Further more after several iterations of test sampling the mean sqaured error of test samples are nearly exactly the same as their training sampel counterparts, indicating that this model not only fits well the sample of data used in this analysis but also the population of analogous data that really exists.
+- Further more after several iterations of test sampling the mean sqaured error of test samples are nearly exactly the same as their training sampel counterparts, indicating that this model not only fits well the sample of data used in this analysis but also the population of analogous data that really exists.
 This is illustated in the figure below.

 ![img](./media/train_test_split_CDF.png)

 ## [Regression Results](student.ipynb#regression_results)

-The intention of this analysis to help Fliphouse, LLC. understand where to purchase properties as well as what physical aspects of the properties to consider before buying.
+The intention of this analysis to help Fliphouse, LLC. understand where and when to purchase properties as well as what physical aspects of the properties to consider before buying.

 In regard to where to purchase properties, the latitude that a property lies on seems to be the strongest predictor of price.
 For every addition degree north, a properties price will increase by 1.47%.
 However the properties in this data set cover a range less than 1 degree.
 One degree of latittude is roughly 69 miles, and the range covered by the model data is only abouty 43 miles.
 So we can consider this to mean that aproximately for every additional mile north, the price of a property increases by 0.034%